ekenigsberg/BootCampHomework02-2019-05-29/README.md

 # VBA Code: Subroutine #2 of 3: SummarizeAllWorksheets()
 > save these three VBA soubroutines into a blank, macro-enabled workbook and reopen.<br/>
-> the SummarizeAllWorksheets() prompts the user for a file using a standard MSOffice "File Open" dialog window<br/>
+> the SummarizeAllWorksheets() subroutine prompts the user for a file using a standard MSOffice "File Open" dialog window<br/>
 ```visualbasic
 Sub SummarizeAllWorksheets()
     Dim fd As FileDialog